JinfengXiao/DWCox/README.txt

 Simply execute run.sh.

 WeDCox is ready to run right after being downloaded.
 The required data files have been simulated and put in data/.
-The outputs are data/pred_risk.csv and data/pred_days.csv.
+The outputs will be data/pred_risk.csv and data/pred_days.csv.
 You can replace data/train.csv and data/task.csv with your own data files to let WeDCox do your jobs.

 -----------------------------------------------------------------